SamuraiBarbi/workstation-icarus/README.md

 sudo nano /etc/apparmor.d/abstractions/libvirt-qemu
 ```

-Then we'll paste the contents
+Then we'll paste the following contents at the end of the file, then save our changes.

     /{dev,run}/shm/ rw,
     /{dev,run}/shm/* rw,